-- 28. This Procedure may not be applicable where the allegations are of behaviours that may attract criminal sanction.
-This would include, but not be limited to, cases of serious assault or threat of assault. - 29.
-Where the complaint is of potentially serious criminal behaviour by a student, the college should consider whether it would be appropriate for the University to investigate, given the University's access to experienced external investigators.
+- 29. Where the complaint is of potentially serious criminal behaviour by a student, the College should consider whether it would be appropriate for the University to investigate, given the University's access to experienced external investigators.
 Issues including but not limited to those around teaching, examinations and accommodation/social activity may need to be considered. - 30.
-Support for any student affected by such an incident may be sought from the Sexual Harassment and Violence Support Service,13 Welfare Dean, Harassment Advisors and other members of the College Welfare team. - 31.
-In addition, the Welfare Dean will consider whether it is appropriate to make recommendations to appropriate bodies regarding arrangements that would have the purpose of limiting contact between students for so long as may be considered reasonably necessary.
+Support for any student affected by such an incident may be sought from the Sexual Harassment and Violence Support Service, Harassment Advisors. - 31.
+In addition, the Fellow for Welfare, in consultation with the Senior Tutor, will consider whether it is appropriate to make recommendations to appropriate bodies regarding arrangements that would have the purpose of limiting contact between students for so long as may be considered reasonably necessary.